varlardohaeris/emacs-archives/gnu/djvu-readme.txt

 yet Djvu mode does not attempt to reinvent the functionality of the native viewer djview for Djvu documents.
 (I find djview very efficient / fast for its purposes that also include features like searching the text layer.)
-So Djvu mode assumes that you use djview to view the Djvu document while editing its textual layers.
+So Djvu mode supports that you use djview to view the Djvu document while editing its textual layers.
 Djview and Djvu mode complement each other.